rwxrob/notes/Cycling/Weight training routine.md

 Weight should be 80-90% of 1RPM and always leave 1-2 reps "in the tank" (don't go until full exhaustion) in order to preserve muscle function and recover for riding.

-I'm going to attempt three days a week in the off season (October through February) and two days in season always only
+I'm going to attempt three days a week in the off season (October through February) and two days in season.